-Trump claims US has held direct nuclear talks with Iran
+Trump claims US held direct nuclear talks with Iran

 In 2018, during his first presidency, Trump withdrew the US from the 2015 nuclear agreement between Iran and world powers, which had placed strict curbs on Tehran’s nuclear activities in exchange for sanctions relief.

 Iran says its nuclear activities are solely for civilian purposes.
-Israel, the top US ally in the region, is widely believed to have an undeclared nuclear arsenal.
+Israel, the US’s top ally in the region, is widely believed to have an undeclared nuclear arsenal.

 Netanyahu calls for Palestinians to leave Gaza

-Speaking next to Netanyahu, who is wanted by the International Criminal Court (ICC) for alleged war crimes in Gaza, Trump suggested that the war in Gaza could soon come to an end.
+Speaking next to Netanyahu, who has been issued an arrest warrant by the International Criminal Court (ICC) for alleged war crimes in Gaza, Trump suggested that the war in Gaza could soon come to an end.

-“I’d like to see the war stop, and I think the war will stop at some point, that won’t be in the too-distant future,” Trump told reporters in the Oval Office.
+“I’d like to see the war stop, and I think the war will stop at some point that won’t be in the too-distant future,” Trump told reporters in the Oval Office.
 However, he did not provide specifics on how or when a ceasefire might be reached.

-Netanyahu claimed that Israel was working on a new agreement following January’s temporary ceasefire, which he broke unilaterally in March before unleashing even more bombing on Gaza, killing hundreds more Palestinians.
+Netanyahu claimed that Israel was working on a new agreement following January’s temporary ceasefire, which he broke unilaterally in March before unleashing more bombing on Gaza and killing hundreds more Palestinians.

 “We’re committed to getting all the hostages out, but also eliminating the evil tyranny of Hamas in Gaza and enabling the people of Gaza to freely make a choice to go wherever they want,” he said.

-The Israeli leader also said he had discussed with Trump what he called the US president’s “bold vision” for Gaza, referring to a controversial proposal for American control over the enclave.
+The Israeli leader also said he had discussed with Trump what he called the US president’s “bold vision” for Gaza, referring to a controversial proposal for US control over the enclave.

 The plan, widely condemned as a blueprint for ethnic cleansing, has drawn sharp criticism internationally.

-Luciano Zaccara, Assistant Professor in Gulf Politics at the Qatar University, said that the comments did not reveal any change in policy in Gaza.
+Luciano Zaccara, assistant professor in Gulf politics at Qatar University, said that the comments did not reveal any change in policy towards Gaza.

 “Both share the belief that fewer people in Gaza is better – for the United States and Israel,” Zaccara told Al Jazeera.

-The word “ceasefire” barely came up in the press conference, said Zaccara, adding that “Trump’s main focus was business, trade deficits, and corporate deals, including with Israel.
+The word “ceasefire” barely came up in the media conference, said Zaccara, adding that “Trump’s main focus was business, trade deficits, and corporate deals, including with Israel.
 He was not paying much attention to Gaza as a whole, except when discussing expelling Palestinians from their land”.

 US looks to mediate between Turkiye and Israel

 Turning to Syria, Trump positioned himself as a potential mediator between Israel and Turkiye, despite tensions between Netanyahu and Turkish President Recep Tayyip Erdogan.

-“Any problem that you have with Turkey [Turkiye], I think we can solve, as long as you are reasonable,” Trump told Netanyahu.
+“Any problem that you have with Turkey, I think we can solve, as long as you are reasonable,” Trump told Netanyahu.

 “I have a very, very good relationship with Turkey and with their leader, and I think we’ll be able to work it out.
 So I hope that’s not going to be a problem.
 I don’t think it will be a problem,” added Trump.

-Trump, who described Erdogan as “very smart”, praised Turkiye’s role in Syria, referring to the overthrow of the al-Assad regime in December.
+Trump, who described Erdogan as “very smart”, praised Turkiye’s role in Syria, referring to the overthrow of leader Bashar al-Assad’s regime in December.
 “Nobody has done in 2,000 years what Turkey has done in Syria,” he said.

-Israel, which has carried out extensive airstrikes against Syrian military targets, remains wary of Turkiye’s growing influence in Syria.
+Israel, which has carried out extensive air strikes against Syrian military targets, remains wary of Turkiye’s growing influence in Syria.

-Israeli officials fear that a permanent Turkish military presence in Syria could limit their air force’s operational freedom to attack Syria.
+Israeli officials fear that a permanent Turkish military presence in Syria could limit their operational freedom to attack Syria.